besartelezi/challenge-pokemon-php/README.md

 Find out next time on the new episode of Besart PHP Z!

 ###### Editor's note: I do have to mix both languages together.
 I figured that out the hard way, but I figured it out nonetheless!

+## The first step is always the hardest one to take
+Starting out with smaller, more do-able goals was exactly the way to go.
+After I figured out how to var_dump() the user's input, I was quickly able to do more things.
+As of now, my Pokédex **can show the ID, Name, and an image of the Pokémon the user has searched for!** <br>
+The next thing I will focus on, is to try and show the entire evolutionary line of the Pokémon.
+After I'm done with that, I will also add the CSS I prepared for my previous Pokédex, to this Pokédex.